Financial Aid for the Brody School of Medicine

 - Award made to any deserving M1 student.

-Brody Scholarship – A full scholarship is awarded to 4 incoming medical students each year.
+– A full scholarship is awarded to 4 incoming medical students for a total of three years.
 Preference is given to eastern North Carolina residents who demonstrate outstanding academic performance, leadership potential and a sincere interest in primary care medicine.
 Upon admittance, the Scholarship Committee recommends students to the Brody Foundation Board of Directors for consideration.
 If a student maintains acceptable academic progress, these funds are renewable for up to four years of medical school.
 For more information please click on the link www.ecu.edu/brodyscholars

 Scholarships that require a separate application.